diegogb/3D_Synthesis_based_on_Fine-grained_Parts/data/PaperResults/readme.md

 % ------- %

 This folder is divided into two subfolders
-1) 3D.
+1) 3D: contains a ZIP file with all the 3D shapes (point clouds and meshes) that we show in our paper.
-2) Images.
+2) Images: contains a ZIP file with the images (PNG) that we used to create the Figures of our paper.

-In the subfolder "3D" you can find two types of files:
+The ZIP file contained in the subfolder "3D" you can find two types of files:
 (*) .obj files: containing each synthesized 3D mesh presented in the results section of our paper.
 (*) .ply files: containing each synthesized point cloud shown in the results section of our paper.